CyberT33N/Socket.IO-Example/README.md

 <br>
 <br>

-In order to use Unit Test the **config.json** file already contains the two testing users.
-Make sure that they also included in your user collection as explained below.
+In order to use Unit Test the **config.json** file already contains the two testing user.
+Make sure that they also included in your **user** collection as explained below.

 ```javascript
 "test": {